mwvgroup/pwv_kpno/rst_source/validation/overview.rst

 validate not only the performance of the package, but the scientific results as well.
 We present a limited subset of these results here.
 Please note that these results should not be taken as a complete overview of our validation process.
-It is instead meant to provide a basic, qualitative overview of our investigation.
+It is instead meant to provide a basic overview of key points from our investigation.

 Much of the work shown here can be found in the **pwv_kpno** paper: